top of page

 GUIDEBOOKS

-• Executive Guide to Public-area Mobile Robots
+Executive Guide to PMRS: What you need to know about Public-area Mobile Robots

 We believe the biggest barrier to successful PMR deployment is not the technology itself, but municipal readiness and public acceptance.
 By publishing the first edition of these documents in advance of the ISO-4448 (first edition publication is anticipated by the end of 2026), we want to help maximize the promised benefits of these technologies and help stakeholders anticipate and minimize any unintended consequences during pilot testing and early deployment.

 These guides will be supplemented by workshops (virtual and in-person) that will support knowledge transfer and provide interactive learning opportunities for stakeholders.
+Advisory services are also available.

-Municipal Readiness
+Municipal Readiness & Social Acceptance

 According to a 2020 report by the OECD, “Globally, urbanisation is spreading.
 Towns are increasingly growing into cities and suburbs are being absorbed by expanding cities...
 Around 4,000 new metropolitan areas emerged between 1975 and 2015.”